AliHamzeh2002/Crypto-Currency-Course/README.md

-This repository contains the Computer Assignments from the "Digital Currency" course at the University of Tehran in the Spring of 2024.
+This repository contains the Computer Assignments from the "Crypto Currency" course at the University of Tehran in the Spring of 2024.

 ## [Assignment 1](./CA1/)